BarlowR/BarlowR.github.io/content/projects/Outdoor_Gear/Ski_Traverse_Pack/Fabrication.md

 2023-04-14

 Here's a collection of photos from cutting up my materials and stitching everything together.
+I printed out 1:1 scale pattern pieces for the curved, more complex pieces, and went off of dimensions for the rectangles.
+With the pattern from CLO-3D and and my model of the pack to guide me along, I was able to get through the fabrication phase much quicker than other packs.
+Just like the design phase, I put together the Avy pocket first, then the back panel, then sewed on the sides to pull everything together.

 {%- include photo.html